Healing unequal access to care

 Helping Children Catch Up in School

-Because of illness, caregiving responsibilities, or crushing poverty, many children arrived at the Maddox having missed years of school.
-The center offers supplementary education in the afternoon and morning to complement the student’s ‘regular’ school program.
+The center offers supplementary education in the afternoon with the goal of catch-up to the appropriate grade level of their age.
+Since public school in Cambodia is a half day, sessions at the MCCC occur in both the morning and afternoon to complement the student’s ‘regular’ school program.
 Khmer, math, English, and computer skills are tailored to help each child reach the grade level appropriate for their age.
-Programs span preschool/nursery through high school, with focus on digital literacy and English for teens preparing for future opportunities.
+Programs span preschool/nursery through high school, with focus on digital literacy and English for teens.

-Supporting Mental Health and Life Transitions
+Supporting Mental Health and Life Transitions and social support

 A full-time counselor helps children address behavioral challenges and supports families in moments of crisis.
 For adolescents living with HIV, targeted guidance and life-skills support is focused on preparing them for adulthood and the responsibility of lifelong treatment.
+A social worker is on site to help families and children with critical issues such as housing, food, and violent behaviors.

 Ye How: a new chance